LuisCarlosRojasTorres/Books/ComputerScience/SW-Architecture/FundamentalsOfSWArch/02-ArchitecturalThinking.md

 - The famous answer to every question in sw architecture is `it depends`
   - It depends on: deployment environment, business drivers, company culture, budgets, timeframes etc...
+- Thinking architecturally is looking at the benefits of a given solution, but also analyzing the negatives or trade-offs.
+  - All om software arcitecture has a trade-off i.e, an advantage and a disadvantage.
+The decision depends of the business drivers:
+    - What is more important? `A` gives `extensibility` but `B` gives `security`?
+The solution of course, It depends ...

 ##  4. <a name='UnderstandingBusinessDrivers'></a>Understanding Business Drivers